thomas-darling/gulp-dependents/readme.md

 ```

-Note that `gulp-cached` and `gulp-changed` have different behavior - `gulp-changed`
+Please note that although they serve a similar pourpose, `gulp-cached` and `gulp-changed`
-will *not* nessesarily pass all files through on first run.
-Instead, it compares the
+have different behavior - `gulp-changed` will *not* nessesarily pass all files through on first run.
-timestamps of the source and destination files, and only pass through those that appear
+Instead, it compares the timestamps of the source and destination files, and only pass through those
-to be different.
-This means, that you must clean your output folder every time your
+that appear to be different.
+This means, that if you want to use `gulp-changed` instead of `gulp-cached`,
-watch task starts, as this plugin needs to process all files at least once, in order to
+you must clean your output folder every time your watch task starts, as this plugin needs to process all
-determine the initial dependency tree - it won't know a file depends on another,
+files at least once, in order to determine the initial dependency tree - it won't know a file depends on
-until it has parsed its dependency statements at least once.
+another, until it has parsed its dependency statements at least once.

 ## Support and limitations
 Out of the box, this plugin supports `pcss`, `less`, `scss` and `sass` files, including
 things like comma-separated path lists, import statements spanning multiple lines
 and `url(...)` paths.
 For `sass`, which is the indent-based variant of the `scss`
-syntax, support is limited to single-line statements.
+syntax, support is limited to single-line import statements.
 Also note, that due to the
-way tracking is implemented, it is currently not be possible to support dependency
+way tracking is implemented, it is currently not possible to support dependency
 statements with glob patterns, referencing e.g. all files in a folder.

 ## Configuration